The Scottish Rite Club – 4 Queen St S

 The addition is composed of Indiana limestone recovered from the ruins of a fire that demolished the Knox Presbyterian Church in 1940.
 With a broken pediment above the entrance, rusticated pilasters, double arch windows, and an urn embellishment, it subtly breaks away from the simplicity of the original plan.

-The second addition, by architect Arthur Taylor, is of a modern Italianate design.
+The second addition, by architect Arthur Taylor, is of a modern design.
 The single-storey, rotunda-like, circular council chambers features recessed windows, a peaked polygonal roof, and a modern interior.
-Two square offices were also added, creating architecture of geometric shapes on the North Side of town hall.
+Two square offices were also added, creating architecture of geometric forms on the North Side of town hall.

 Although the addition compliments the original town hall right down to the sandstone exterior, citizens, heritage advocates, and councilors were skeptical of the design.
 However, after lengthy debate, it was completed in 1972 to the applause of many.